FREE Newsletter

 • Whether you intend to have a joint bank account or intend to keep your finances separate.

-If you like more information or advice regarding Prenuptial Agreements or if you have another Wills & Estate Planning matter, please complete and submit the Express Enquiry form on the top right hand side of this page and we will contact you to discuss your enquiry or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment.
+If you would like more information or advice regarding Prenuptial Agreements or if you have another Wills & Estate Planning matter, please complete and submit the express enquiry form on the top right hand side of this page or call us on +61 2 9223 9166 to arrange an appointment.